mapbox/protozero/CONTRIBUTING.md

 To release a new protozero version:

- - Make sure all tests are passing on travis and appveyor
+ - Make sure all tests are passing locally, on travis and on appveyor
+ - Make sure "make doc" builds
  - Update version number in
    - include/protozero/version.hpp (two places)
    - package.json